ElmoSamudra/NLP-DepressionClassifier/Meeting_Minutes.md

 ## Meeting Minutes

-We will chronologically record minutes of all #WP-NAME# meetings here.
+We will chronologically record minutes of all the project meetings here.
 We record as Type:
 * **Tasks** (T) - which must have an Owner and a deadline
 * **Decisions** (D)
 * **Information** (I) - everything else of interest.